 In order to establish a network among the 11 rail freight corridors an informal platform of RFCs was created in 2014.
 These informal meetings called RFC-Network is organised 4 times per year, and the chairmanship is based on the rotation principle.
-RFC OEM had this chairmanship role in February 2019.
+RFC OEM had this chairmanship role he latest time between April and July.